Lanarkshire Philatelic Society

 "From Russia with Love"

-Members of the Lanarkshire Philatelic Society were treated to a wonderfully interesting evening last Friday, 24th April, when member, Alan Wishart, displayed
+Members of the Lanarkshire Philatelic Society were treated to a wonderfully interesting evening last Friday, 24th April, when, Alan Wishart, displayed

 "From Russia with Love."